PostHog/hedgehog.vc/README.md

 ## process

-* you send us an intro and tell us a bit about your product and company
+* you send us an intro and tell us a bit about your product and company. answer whatever you feel comfortable with.
 * we schedule a zoom call with you if we're interested in learning more
 * we send you any follow up questions (kept to an absolute minimum - we'll ask for the round paperwork)
 * james and tim - PostHog co-founders - will make a decision in their weekly meeting